The Best Life Insurance Companies For 2020

 - Customer satisfaction: 751 (the rest)

 (Pro tip: If you’re comfortable with waiting to purchase life insurance, quit today and start shopping for insurance next year.
-Most companies classify you as a non-smoker if you haven’t smoked for at least 12 months.)
+Most insurers classify you as a non-smoker if you haven’t smoked for at least 12 months.)

 Thankfully, Transamerica can make things easier for you than a lot of life insurance companies can.